 Course Thumbnail: Displays the course's thumbnail image, giving a visual representation of the course (e.g., for "Resolving Conflicts Between Designers And Engineers").

-Course Price and Purchase Button: Displays the discounted course price with a purchase button that allows the user to enrol or purchase the course.
+Course Price and Purchase Button: Displays the discounted course price with a purchase button that allows the user to enroll or purchase the course.

 Additional Courses: Shows related or recommended courses that users might also be interested in.